 3. Life jackets should be worn at all times, and these will be available in the fishing huts.
-Tenants who do not wear life jackets do so entirely at their own risk a charge of à20 will be made for replacement gas cylinders.
+Tenants who do not wear life jackets do so entirely at their own risk a charge of GBP 20 will be made for replacement gas cylinders.

 5. Rod sharing is not permitted.

-7. The Tay District Salmon Fisheries Board (Bob White is currently on the Board) is undertaking a conservation initiative, particularly of spring fish, and we would be grateful if you would adhere to the Board's catch and release recommendations.
+7. The Tay District Salmon Fisheries Board (Bob White is currently on the Board) conservation initiative in relation to return of spring fish, must be adhered to by all tenants.

 9. Lures: any legal method.
 Shrimp and prawn prohibited at all times.

 10. Use of a gaff is forbidden.

 11. Be considerate to fellow Anglers.

 12. No litter to be discarded.
 Please bring it back to the fishing hut to be disposed of by the Ghllie.

 13. Follow the country code, particularly in relation to dogs, risk of fires and closure of gates.